 PhD Student, Mechanical Engineering

 I’m currently a mechanical engineering PhD student at Harvard University studying robotics.
-My engineering interests include soft robotics, design optimization, biomechatronics, and robotic grasping/manipulation, and I’ve worked in a number of research labs and companies related to these topics.
+My engineering interests include soft robotics, design optimization, solid mechanics, and robotic grasping/manipulation, and I’ve worked in a number of research labs and companies related to these topics.
 This site is meant as a place for me to describe more about myself and my experiences, keep running updates on my various on-going projects, and hopefully better convey the things that truly excite me.
 Thus, it’s somewhat of an assortment of professional, personal, and random content, which hopefully will be of interest.